smartface/sf-plugin-instabug/README.md

 #### Color Theme

-The SDK UI has 2 color themes: light and dark.You can set which theme to use with the following method.
+The Instabug interface  has 2 color themes: light and dark.
+You can set which theme to use with the following method.

 ```javascript
 InstaBug.setTheme(InstaBug.Theme.DARK);
 ```

-Here are the possible theme.
+Below are the available themes:

 ```javascript
 InstaBug.Theme.LIGHT